dongjs/dongjs.github.io/_posts/2017-07-20-discovering-duplicate-books.md

 As I return to the `illustra-ligner` project and convert those tools to work with the HathiTrust APIs (next step: build my own book image API, perhaps in collaboration with HTRC), the research rewards are becoming clear.
 Working with a dataset of all the search results for "Peter Parley" from 1827-1855, patterns of outright reuse and repackaging are obvious.

 This emergence is first of all a result of what I have been calling visual search.
 That is, I cluster all the extracted image details from the Parley dataset and start looking at them.
-One of the best ways to start the discovery process is by picking a random image (out of the more than 4000 extracted illustrations.
+One of the best ways to start the discovery process is by picking a random image (out of the more than 4000 extracted illustrations in my initial dataset).
 Pretty quickly, I notice a neighborhood with lots of identical copies: the source image is a jungle scene with reptiles.

 ![](/assets/img/show-neighbors-prototype.png)